h-arthi/MiniSolarTracker/README.md

-# SolarTrackerProject
+# Mini Solar Tracker

-A tracker which tracks the direction of the sun throughout the day.
+A mini tracker which tracks the direction of the sun throughout the day using light dependent resistors.

 Built using:
   - Arduino Uno